Table of Contents

-As you can see, leaving a feedback the traditional way requires your buyers to make several clicks, which most might not do.
-Don’t worry though.
+As you can see, leaving feedback the traditional way requires your buyers to make several clicks, which most might not do.
+Don’t worry, though.
 There is an even easier way to motivate your customers to provide feedback.

 SageMailer has a Smart Tag feature that dynamically inserts the correct links to your order feedback page.
 This means that by just including that dynamic link in your solicitation email, your user will be directly taken to the feedback page where they can leave their opinion with just one click.